Queer events calendar - everything LGBTQ+ happening in and around Paris

 All weekend events

-Parties, after-prides, concerts… Find the full agenda of LGBTQ+ events in Paris for the weekend of June 27 on queer.paris/en/pride-2026.
+Parties, after-prides, concerts… Find the full agenda of LGBTQ+ events in Paris for the weekend of October 3rd here.

 Timings